 Chia seeds are nutrient-dense food.
 They’re rich in the B vitamins niacin and thiamin, as well as high in calcium, iron, and selenium.
 When it comes to protein, chia seeds provide around 18 different amino acids, including 44% of the daily recommended value for the amino acid tryptophan.

 When you think of protein sources, lean beef could be one of the first foods that pop into your mind.
 Common serving size of 4 ounces of 85% lean ground beef provides 21 grams of protein or around 42% of the daily recommended value.
+Beef is also an excellent source of creatine, which can fuel muscle growth and strengthening.

 Along with the protein, lean beef is rich in iron, phosphorus, selenium, zinc, and vitamin B6.
 A 4-ounce serving also supplies 102% of the recommended daily intake for cobalamin, also known as vitamin B12.
 Cobalamin is involved in the metabolism of both fatty acids and proteins.
 Beef is a great choice for a ketogenic food because its high cobalamin levels help support the metabolism of energy from non-carbohydrate sources.